 \subsubsection{Evaluation Metrics}

 We evaluate tracking performance using several metrics, including success rate (SR), overlap precision (OP$_\text{T}$), precision (PR), and normalized precision (NPR).
 The SR measures the proportion of frames where the intersection-over-union (IoU) between the predicted and ground truth bounding boxes exceeds a range of thresholds, and we report the area under the curve (AUC) of the SR plot as the final score.
-OP$_\text{T}$ refers to the SR at a specific IoU threshold T; we report results for OP50 and OP75, corresponding to thresholds of 50\% and 75\%, respectively.
+OP$_\text{T}$ refers to the SR at a specific IoU threshold T. We report results for OP50 and OP75, corresponding to thresholds of 50\% and 75\%, respectively.
 PR measures the percentage of frames where the Euclidean distance between the predicted and ground truth bounding box centers falls below a given threshold, which we set to 20 pixels.
 NPR follows the same definition as PR but normalizes the centers by the ground truth bounding box dimensions.
-Frames where the target is out of view are excluded from evaluation.